General Smedley Darlington Butler's Shocking Revelations of U.S. Meddling

 A noted, much quoted, article by Butler appeared in the newspaper Common Sense, Vol. 4, No. 11 (Nov.
 1935), pp. 8-12.
 This was later published as a widely-read pamphlet, War Is a Racket (available from Veterans for Peace, POB 142562 Gainesville, FL 32614, $5 + $1.50).
 Some of his views drafted below appeared almost verbatim in the New York Times, August 21, 1931.
 Here below follow excerpts from this eminent U.S. soldier’s 1935 article.

 Remember that everything Butler describes occurred decades before the launch of the anti-communist Cold War in the late 1940s—the supposed pretext for all our overt and covert wars in Indochina, Latin America, Africa and elsewhere from the 1950s onward.
-In light of Butler’s remarks, it is obvious that many of these overt/covert wars of recent decades were primarily on behalf of profits for American business, and had little or nothing to do with the stated reasons for U.S. involvement.
+In light of Butler’s remarks, it is obvious that many of these overt/covert wars of recent decades were a "racket," enacted primarily for the sake of profits for American business.
+These wars had little or nothing to do with the stated reasons for U.S. involvement.

 [Begin excerpts from 1935 article by Major Gen. Smedley Butler:]